JakeSichley/Discord-Bot/README.md

 ## Reactions
 The `Reactions` cog implements the concept of 'Reaction Roles'.
 Users can react to specified messages to receive corresponding roles within the guild.

+## Twitch
+The `Twitch` cog builds a Twitch chatbot into the main Discord bot, and allows for execution of Twitch commands from Discord.

 ## Voice Roles
 The `VoiceRoles` cog implements the concept of 'Voice Roles'.
 Users will automatically be assigned a specified role when